harness/ff-dotnet-server-sdk/docs/further_reading.md

 ## Waiting for Initialization

-The user can call InitializeAndWait to block and wait for the SDK
+The user can call WaitForInitialization() to block and wait for the SDK
 ```c#
 // Creates instance of a client
 var client = new CfClient(API_KEY, Config.Builder().Build());